Judson University Commencement Address 2019

 Dear Refraction readers:

-As the Cardinals gather in the Sistine Chapel to consider a momentous decision for the future of the church, I pulled out an essay that I began to write two summers ago, after visiting the famed Michelangelo's Sistine Chapel.
-Until now, I held back from...Read More →
+As the Cardinals gathered in the Sistine Chapel to (select who will be Pope Francis) consider a momentous decision for the future of the church, I pulled out an essay that I began to write two summers ago, after visiting the famed Michelangelo's Sistine Chapel. ...Read More →

 Refractions 37: From Ground Zero to Fujimura Farm